GlimpseArchive/Glimpse.Client.Prototype/README.md

 This does everything that `npm run build` does, but also sets starts up a dev server, starts watchers which will recompile the Client as changes are made and live reload those changes into the test app.

+If you want to see the client in action with a "fake server", you can modify the `FAKE_SERVER` setting  to `true` in the `webpack.config.js` file.

 ### Test Running